The Role of External Representatives

 What is the difference between an External Representative (ER), an informational liaison, & an Owning Board/Committee (OBC)?

-An ER is a volunteer who has been appointed by the IEEE SA to represent IEEE on standards matters to an organization, committee, or entity external to IEEE.
+An ER is a volunteer who has been appointed by the IEEE SA Board of Governors (BOG) to represent IEEE on standards matters to an organization, committee, or entity external to IEEE, and where a voting position on behalf of IEEE is explicitly required.

-An OBC is an IEEE SA board, an IEEE SA committee, or Standards Committee responsible for ensuring that positions taken by an ER represent consensus views of the OBC and the IEEE SA.
+An OBC is an IEEE SA board, an IEEE SA committee, or Standards Committee responsible for ensuring that positions taken by an ER on technical matters represent the consensus view of the OBC and all materially interested IEEE Technical Committees that provide timely input by any deadline established by the OBC.
+Positions taken by an ER on policy matters are established by the IEEE SA BOG.

 An informational liaison serves as a connection between an IEEE SA committee and an external committee acting only as an information conduit.
 E.g., liaisons between working groups for the purpose of exchanging information.